 Connecting cards, also called the middle cards, are mid-value cards such as cards from 3s to 8s.
 Using these connecting cards, you can easily make the required sets and sequences.
 If you don’t have jokers or connecting cards, it’s wise to consider dropping out.

 In the above circumstances, you may either use the first drop or the middle drop based on your cards.
-The middle drop is usually considered the most effective strategy.
+The middle drop in rummy is usually considered the most effective strategy.
 Whether or not you should go for the middle drop is based on your score at that point in time.
 For instance, whenever you feel that you should drop out, always evaluate your current score first.
 If your score at that point is higher than the middle-drop penalty points, you can go for a middle drop without a doubt.